Building the Best PC for PlayerUnknown’s Battlegrounds (PUBG)

 For Ultra settings at 1440p with 60 FPS, we recommend at least a GTX 1080.

-As of this writing, no graphics card is likely to achieve a consistent 60+ FPS at 4K resolution with Ultra settings in PBUG.
-However, your best bet would be a GTX 1080 TI for single card performance.
+As of this writing, no graphics card is likely to achieve a consistent 60+ FPS at 4K resolution with Ultra settings in PUBG.
+However, your best bet would be a GTX 1080 TI for single-card performance.
 The game does not currently support SLI and Crossfire (CFX).

 Graphics Card VRAM

-The graphics card needs to have enough VRAM for the game to run well.
+The graphics card needs to have enough VRAM for PUBG to run well.
 Beyond that, having extra does not noticeably increase performance.

-Battlegrounds will use up to 5.5GB of VRAM at 4K, but only uses 4GB at lower resolutions.
+Battlegrounds will use up to 5.5GB of VRAM at 4K, but uses 4GB at lower resolutions if available.
 Despite that, 3GB usually cards do just fine.
 Powerful 2GB cards can run the game well if you have at least 8GB of system RAM and an SSD.
 If you're buying a new card, get one with at least 4GB.

 Recommended CPUs for PlayerUnknown’s Battlegrounds